Alcatraz

 point for sightings since the 1940s.
 During a Christmas Party, several

-guards witnessed the chilling apparition of a man wearing a gray
+guards witnessed the chilling apparition of a man wearing a gray suit,

 brimmed cap, and mutton chop side burns.
 When the men saw the